(Sneak Peek Sub Chapter) : Dealing with Hunger

 Several scientific literatures suggest that RMR or basal metabolism is correlated with higher feelings of hunger (Caudwell P et al. 2013).
 And this also coincides with theory of “Set Points” (Ganipisetti MV & Bollimunta P 2023).

-For those unacquainted, the Set Point Theory was firstly derived from a rat study in 1953 (Kennedy GC 1953) which hypothesizes that upon prolonged energy scarcity ~ complex homeostatic regulations are always persistent to preserve fat mass, accordingly to however the body perceived as the prior “set” point.
+For those unacquainted, the Set Point Theory was firstly derived from a rat study in 1953 (Kennedy GC 1953) .
+Upon prolonged energy scarcity ~ complex homeostatic regulations are always persistent to preserve fat mass, accordingly to however the body perceived as the prior “set” point.
+This is not to be confused with “Settling Point” however.
+As that, whilst similar in theory but distinct in their addressing that the “Settling” part focuses on the environmental and lifestyle factors.

 Summary